 All though it took a while for the market to rally, it is mostly because the market opened after the weekend.

-You can also see that other tests also provided with trading opportunities, but bounces were not that strong.
+You can also see that other tests also provided trading opportunities, but bounces were not that strong.

 That is simply because fewer orders were resting at the level.